Market & comparison education

 Section 1

-Criteria for creator recommendations should be judged with fair criteria
+Criteria for Fair criteria: creator recommendations

 Section 2

-For "Why creator recommendations should be judged with fair criteria", the point is not to collect more wellness advice.
-During a travel day where a short routine is more realistic than a full plan, "Why creator recommendations should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why creator recommendations should be judged with fair criteria" helps the reader use the same routine long enough to learn from it before it asks for an install.
-Try the smallest version first for "Why creator recommendations should be judged with fair criteria": pick a repeatable routine before looking for more exercises.
+For "Fair criteria: creator recommendations", the point is not to collect more wellness advice.
+During a travel day where a short routine is more realistic than a full plan, "Fair criteria: creator recommendations" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: creator recommendations" helps the reader use the same routine long enough to learn from it before it asks for an install.
+Try the smallest version first for "Fair criteria: creator recommendations": pick a repeatable routine before looking for more exercises.
+Then ask whether weekly habit review would reduce friction for "Fair criteria: creator recommendations" or simply add another thing to.

 Section 3